An Overview of Significant Information for Sea Mist Resort Timeshare Owners

 The executive Board and the Timeshare Trust voted to end Timeshare sales and the Timeshare Trust as of January 1, 2012.
-At that time all Trust assets were sold or transferred to DDDS Partnership, which is controlled, by Sandy and George Downey.
-As a result there are now only two classes of owners: Whole Unit owners (which includes prorated DDDS Partnership owned weeks), and Timeshare owners.
+At that time all Trust assets were sold or transferred to DDDS Partnership.
+As a result there are now only two classes of owners: Whole Unit owners (which includes prorated DDDS Partnership owned weeks) and Timeshare owners.

 1. WHOLE UNIT OWNERS – Own all 52 Weeks of a Single Unit (Original/ Regular Owners) or DDDS Partnership controlled weeks: MOST OF THESE OWNERS OWN THEIR ENTIRE UNIT AND THERE ARE NO TIMESHARE WEEKS AVAILABLE FOR SALE FROM THESE UNITS.
 A SUBSET OF WHOLE UNIT OWNERS IS THE DDDS PARTNERSHIP, WHICH CONTROLS THE REMAINING UNSOLD TIMESHARE WEEKS FROM UNITS THAT WERE BROKEN INTO TO FACILITATE TIMESHARE SALES.
 THESE WEEKS CAN BE SOLD OR TRANSFERRED.

 These owners do not participate in the timeshare program and are free to rent or use their units as they choose as dictated by Town ordinances.
 If these owners wish to join RCI, they are free to do so and can trade weeks as desired.
 These are not considered timeshare weeks.
 These WHOLE UNIT or REGULAR owners own approximately three-quarters of the units at Sea Mist.

 These owners make quarterly maintenance fee payments as well as pay or have withheld the monthly operation expenses.

 2. TIMESHARE/WEEKLY OWNERS – (Weekly Owners):